 Follow their adventure on Karijs.lv.
 The blog is in Latvian.
 If you don’t understand Latvian, you always can understand the photos, ha.

-All pictures used in the article are from Harijs’s and Karina’s personal archive.
+All pictures used in the article are provided by Harijs and Karina.

 Author: Una Baufala